IBM/iot-device-trend-analysis/README.md

   cp .env.example .env
   ```

-You will need to update the credentials for the Cloudant database which you created.
+You will need to update the `.env` file with credentials for the Cloudant DB which you created.

 The `.env` file will look something like the following: